hoene/libmysofa/README.md

 > make all test

-and see how some tests fails.
+and see how some tests fail.
 But do not worry, the issues are only minor.

 ## Usage